-2. Select the mapping method: WELD, LOOSE END, or BEND.
+- 2. Select the mapping method: WELD, LOOSE END, or BEND. - 4.

-- 3. Make sure the arrow on the Direction button matches the direction that joint mapping will be carried out along the pipeline.
-Tap the button to toggle the direction between downstream and upstream . - 4.
 If you are mapping welds, tap Options and select whether the next default weld ID should increase (for downstream joint mapping), decrease (for upstream joint mapping), or select no default. - 5.
 Enter the ID of the weld, bend, or loose end, and the IDs of the associated joints. - 6.
 To check the details of the joint, tap Details.
-See To update joint details, page 35. - 7.
+See To update joint details, page 33. - 7.
 To capture additional details relating to welds or bends, add extra fields to the form.
-See To add weld or bend information fields, page 33. - 8.
-Tap Add to store the joint map record.
+See To add weld or bend information fields, page 32.

+8. Tap Add to store the joint map record.